 1. Ease of Use

-The reason why many people opt for WordPress.com sites is that they’re super easy to set up.
-As I said earlier, you can get started in as little as two minutes.
-WordPress.com will guide you through picking a domain name, picking a theme, and customizing your site.
+The reason why many people opt for hosted sites is that they’re usually super easy to set up.
+As I said earlier, with WordPress.com you can get started in as little as two minutes.
+The interface will guide you through picking a domain name, picking a theme, and customizing your site.

 What’s important to note is that despite not having automated prompts to guide you, the actual process of buying a domain name from a registrar, buying a web hosting package, installing WordPress on your own, and customizing your own site really is not that difficult.
 Sure, signing up for WordPress.com might only take 2 minutes.
 But setting up a self-hosted WordPress site only takes about 10 minutes.
 Is saving 8 minutes going to be worth it?
 Probably not, and here’s why …